-IndexBox has just published a new report: ‘Poland – Cigarettes – Market Analysis, Forecast, Size, Trends And Insights’.
+IndexBox has just published a new report: ‘World – Zirconium Ores and Concentrates – Market Analysis, Forecast, Size, Trends and Insights’.
 Here is a summary of the report’s key findings.

-In value terms, Germany ($1.4B) remains the key foreign market for cigarette exports from Poland, comprising 34% of total exports.
-The second position in the ranking was occupied by Italy ($395M), with a 9.9% share of total exports.
-It was followed by the Netherlands, with an 8.6% share.
+In value terms, China ($869M) constitutes the largest market for imported zirconium ores and concentrates worldwide, comprising 59% of global imports.
+The second position in the ranking was occupied by Spain ($142M), with a 9.6% share of global imports, and it was followed by India, with a 5.3% share.

 Source: IndexBox Platform